Gundam: Requiem for Vengeance: Characters

-Known as "Red Wolf Alpha" and "Wolf Mother," the leader of the Red Wolf Squadron.
-Captain Solari is a former concert violinist who joined the Zeon army at the beginning of the One Year War.
+A captain in Zeon's 1st Mobile Suit Company, 7th Battalion's Red Wolf Squadron with the callsigns "Red Wolf Alpha" and "Wolf Mother."
+Iria is a former concert violinist who joined the Zeon army at the beginning of the One Year War.
 Her husband Daltun was killed in an air raid several months before the events of the series and she has a young son back in space.
 Her only memento of her husband is an engraved pocket watch containing a picture of her family, which she hangs on her mobile suit's console before each sortie.
-She displays developing Newtype abilities, which grant her heightened spatial awareness bordering on precognition.
-She dismisses this as just instincts honed from military experience.
+She displays developing Newtype abilities, which grant her heightened spatial awareness bordering on precognition, though she dismisses this as just instincts honed from military experience.
 Iria pilots an MS-06F Zaku II F-Type with unique twin commander horns and an all-red paint job.
-After her original Zaku is destroyed by the Gundam EX, Alfee Zydos's team builds the MS-06Rb-a Zaku II (Unidentified Type) out of scrap parts.
+After her original Zaku is destroyed by the Gundam EX, Alfee Zydos's team builds the MS-06Rb-a Zaku II Unidentified Type (Solari) out of scrap parts.